 Athletes are particularly vulnerable to foot injuries, whether they’re chronic injuries from overuse or acute injuries from a sudden incident.
 Trust the elite team of doctors at Complete Foot and Ankle to help you get back to your game as soon as possible.
-Athletes in Ridgewood or Garfield, New Jersey, or the surrounding areas can call the office to meet with Dr. Jacob Reinkraut, Dr. Michelle Suh, or Dr. Suneel Basra for diagnosis and treatment.
+Athletes in Ridgewood or Garfield, New Jersey, or the surrounding areas can call the office to meet with Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM; and Edward Costa, DPM for diagnosis and treatment.
 You can also book an appointment online.

 Any number of injuries can happen to your feet and ankles when you play sports.
 Common issues include:

 If you have symptoms such as swelling, pain, tenderness, or numbness, it’s time to visit the doctors at Complete Foot and Ankle.
 Foot injuries do not have to be debilitating to require treatment.

 A stress fracture occurs when your muscles become too tired to absorb impact.
 The bone takes on too much of the shock of impact, which causes a tiny crack.
 You usually notice pain in the area of the stress fracture, primarily when you perform associated movements.